 Ambelas is another great Greek beach to visit while on Paros.
 It’s small and secluded but go earlier in day to avoid the shade.
 There’s also a fabulous cliff jumping spot if you’re into that.
 You can see Cameron jumping in the photo above.

-Kolimbithres is a beach nearby to the town of Naousa is a beautiful beach that is completely unlike any other on Paros.
+Kolympethres Beach is a beach near the town of Naousa is a beautiful beach that is entirely unlike any other on Paros.
 That’s because they have stunning crystal waters and cool rock formations.
 The unique rocks create small swimming pools to swim in and great places to lounge.

 Piso Livadi is another picturesque fishing port with a cute and quiet beach.
 This area also has numerous greek tavernas famous for their seafood pulled straight from nearby.
 There is also a great live music bar called Remezzo, that comes alive at night here.